2000 Camp David Summit: Territory

+Territorial contiguity

+In the proposed Palestinian state, the Gaza Strip would be discontinuous from the West Bank.
+The degree to which the West Bank itself would be discontiguous is disputed.
+Noam Chomsky writes that the West Bank would have been divided into three cantons and Palestinian East Jerusalem would have constituted the fourth canton; all four cantons would be separated from one another by Israeli territory.
+Other sources also said that the proposed West Bank would be divided into three cantons.
+By contrast, Ehud Barak said the West Bank would only be divided by a wedge of Israeli territory stretching from Maale Adumim to the Jordan River, but would otherwise be continuous.

-Additional grounds of rejection was that the Israeli proposal planned to annex areas which would lead to a cantonization of the West Bank into three blocs, which the Palestinian delegation likened to South African Bantustans, a loaded word that was disputed by the Israeli and American negotiators.
+The Palestinians reacted strongly negatively to the proposed cantonization of the West Bank into three blocs, which the Palestinian delegation likened to South African Bantustans, a loaded word that was disputed by the Israeli and American negotiators.
 Settlement blocs, bypassed roads and annexed lands would create barriers between Nablus and Jenin with Ramallah.
 The Ramallah bloc would in turn be divided from Bethlehem and Hebron.
 A separate and smaller bloc would contain Jericho.
 Further, the border between West Bank and Jordan would additionally be under Israeli control.
 The Palestinian Authority would receive pockets of East Jerusalem which would be surrounded entirely by annexed lands in the West Bank.

 East Jerusalem

-A particularly virulent territorial dispute revolved around the final status of Jerusalem.
+One of the most significant obstacles to an agreement was the final status of Jerusalem, especially the status of Temple Mount, known to Muslims as Al-Aqsa or Haram al-Sharif.
+Clinton and Barak insisted that the entire area be placed under Israeli sovereignty, while Palestinians could have "custodianship".
+Arafat insisted on Palestinian sovereignty over the Haram.
+As this deadlock could not be resolved, the summit ended.

 Leaders were ill-prepared for the central role the Jerusalem issue in general and the Temple Mount dispute in particular would play in the negotiations.
-Barak instructed his delegates to treat the dispute as "the central issue that will decide the destiny of the negotiations" whereas Arafat admonished his delegation to "not budge on this one thing: the Haram (the Temple Mount) is more precious to me than everything else."
+Barak instructed his delegates to treat the dispute as "the central issue that will decide the destiny of the negotiations", whereas Arafat admonished his delegation to "not budge on this one thing: the Haram (the Temple Mount or Al-Aqsa mosque) is more precious to me than everything else."
 At the opening of Camp David, Barak warned the Americans he could not accept giving the Palestinians more than a purely symbolic sovereignty over any part of East Jerusalem.

 The Palestinians demanded complete sovereignty over East Jerusalem and its holy sites, in particular, the Al-Aqsa Mosque and the Dome of the Rock, which are located on the Temple Mount (Haram al-Sharif), a site holy in both Islam and Judaism, and the dismantling of all Israeli neighborhoods built over the Green Line.
 The Palestinian position, according to Mahmoud Abbas, at that time Arafat's chief negotiator, was that: "All of East Jerusalem should be returned to Palestinian sovereignty.
 The Jewish Quarter and Western Wall should be placed under Israeli authority, not Israeli sovereignty.
 An open city and cooperation on municipal services."